The best workout headphones in 2022 | CNN Underscored

-To find the best exercise headphones for any kind of workout, we put leading models into action as part of our own daily workout regimens, in the gym, at home, and on the streets and trails, judging them on design, noise isolation, comfort, fit, battery life, IP rating, sound quality, and usability.
-And in the end, we found some great headphones that should work for you whether you’re a gym rat or you prefer the open road.
+To find the best exercise headphones for any kind of workout, we put leading models into action as part of our own daily workout regimens in the gym, at home and on the streets and trails, judging them on design, noise isolation, comfort, fit, battery life, IP rating, sound quality and usability.
+And in the end, we found some great headphones that should work for you whether you’re a gym rat or prefer the open road.

-The Beats Fit Pro's secure, sweat-resistant design and superb audio make them a perfect fit for the gym, no matter whether you’re an Apple or Android user,
+We used the Beats Fit Pro in the gym and all day for work, play and commutes, and found their secure, sweat-resistant design and superb audio make them a perfect fit for anyone's workout, no matter whether you’re an Apple or Android user,

 Best workout headphones overall: Beats Fit Pro